kipkemoibenard/Numbers-Validator-backend/README.md

 ## Known Bugs
 At the moment there are no known bugs.
 ## Technologies Used
-It was developed using Java and Docker.
+It was developed using Java and docker.
 ## Support and contact details
-For any support concerning source code and request to collaborate, contact me via: kipkemoibenard195@gmail.com.
+For any support concerning source code and request to collaborate, contact me via: kipkemoibenard195@gmail.com or kipkemoibenard195@yahoo.com.
-### License
 Copyright (c) 2023**Kipkemoi Benard**